nightkat01/Daily-Quran/README.md

 **Important Declaration**: All Quranic verses included in this project have been:

-- ✅ **Double-checked by qualified human reviewers** with Islamic scholarship background
 - ✅ **Verified for complete authenticity** according to the Sunnah of Prophet Muhammad (ﷺ)
 - ✅ **Cross-referenced with the original Arabic Quran** to ensure accurate translation and meaning
-- ✅ **Reviewed for proper context** to maintain the intended spiritual message
 - ✅ **Validated against multiple authentic Islamic sources** including renowned translations

 ### Translation Standards